MadrHacks/snakeCTF2023-Writeups/crypto/little-errors-made-it-possible/writeup.md

 The given matrix has got dimension 56 x 51 and represents the basis for the lattice `L'`.

 Apply the `LLL` algorithm to the basis matrix and obtain the reduced basis for the lattice `L'`.
-The 6th row (without the last element) is the vector `e` we was searching before.
+The sixth row (without the last element) is the vector `e` we were searching before.
 Of course, it has dimension 50 x 1.

 Given `e`, we can compute `b'` by simply subtracting `e` from `b`.